fanux/lhttp/README.md

 cd websocketServer
 go run test.go
 ```
-as we can see, both of the new header are added and new command are set by the server.
+as we can see, both of the new headers are added and new command is set by the server.
 If we don't set a header or command ,then they will return the same result as they
 requested.